 VMware, a global leader in cloud infrastructure and business mobility, accelerates 5G from core to edge.
 With solutions in the carrier network; for end-to-end IoT infrastructure management; and for integrating access control, application management and multi-platform endpoint management, our software helps you deliver anytime, anywhere access to data and experiences across telco, public, and private clouds.
 Based in Palo Alto, CA, VMware, a member of the Dell Technologies family of businesses, has over 500,000 customers and 75,000 partners worldwide.

-- Student experience design and management
+- Student experience transformation and implementation

-- Employability solutions
+- Employability models and services

-- International education models
+- International education strategy and student management

-- Education portfolio optimisation
+- Award portfolio optimisation

 What People Are Saying

 “Enhancing Student Experience provided an excellent array of speakers on a wide range of topical issues relevant to improving student experience in higher education.
 It was very well run and well worth my time to attend.”Associate Dean Student Experience, RMIT & Past Attendee of the Enhancing Student Experience Conference, 2017

 In April we hosted our ‘3rd Annual Enhancing Student Experience’ conference in Melbourne.
 It was an engaging two days where we heard a variety of case study driven presentations from across Australian higher education, out of sector case studies and a memorable keynote from Professor Robert Allison – Vice-Chancellor of Loughborough University!
 Key strategies discussed …

 Date: 4 Jul 2017 By: Mark Volchkov

 I recently read an article written by a leading professor in the education sector in Australia saying that vocational education is collapsing on itself due to Government policies, and the results are going to have a devastating impact on individuals and industries alike.
 This type of sentiment in my opinion is overly pessimistic, which makes …